resibots/limbo/docs/api.rst

   std::cout <<"Result with LBFGS:\t" << res_lbfgs.transpose()
             << " -> " << my_function(res_lbfgs).first << std::endl;

-Not all the algorithms support bounded optimization:
+Not all the algorithms support bounded optimization and/or initial point:

 +-------------+---------+-------+